Policy and Procedure Name:

 ·

-BWC awards compensation, even if the IW did not miss eight or
+BWC awards compensation, even if the injured worker (IW) did not

 LT Indicators: